ibm-cloud-docs/cis/glb-setup.md

 Load balancers help to distribute your proxied traffic across multiple origin pools using a round-robin distribution.

-1. Navigate to **Reliability > Global Load Balancer**.
+1. Navigate to **Reliability > Global load balancers > Load balancers**, then click **Create**.
-1. Click **Create load balancer**.
+1. Enable the load balancer.
+1. For Proxy, determine if you want to control whether traffic should flow through the security and performance functions on CIS.
+'Off' bypasses these systems.
-1. Configure the required fields:
+1. Configure the following information:

-   * **Balancer hostname**: The DNS hostname to associate with your load balancer.
-If this hostname already exists as a DNS record in IBM's DNS, the load balancer takes precedence and the DNS record is not used.
+   * **Name (optional)**: The name to associate with your load balancer.
-   * **Default origin pools**: A list of pool IDs.
-The list is ordered by their failover priority.
-Pools defined here are used by default, or when region pools are not configured for a given region.

-1. Configure optional fields as needed:

-   * **Proxy**: Route traffic through IBM's performance and metrics service.
-   * **Session Affinity**: Always route through the same performance and metrics instance.
-This option is available only if proxy is enabled.
    * **TTL**: Time-to-live (TTL) of the DNS entry for the IP address returned by this load balancer.
 This option applies only to unproxied load balancer; otherwise, it defaults to `Automatic`.
+   * **Traffic steering**: Controls how incoming user requests are distributed across your configured origin pools by determining the algorithm CIS uses to decide which data center (pool) serves each request.
+For more information, see [Optimizing traffic steering](/docs/cis?topic=cis-traffic-steering&interface=ui).
+   * **Session Affinity**: Always route through the same performance and metrics instance.
+This option is available only if **Proxy** is enabled.
    * **Geo routes**: A mapping of region or country codes to a list of pools (ordered by their failover priority) for the given region.
 Any regions not explicitly defined fall back to using the default pools.

      IBM's geographic regions differ from Cloudflare's regions.
 For details about the geographic regions Cloudflare uses, see "Geo Steering" in [Traffic steering](https://developers.cloudflare.com/load-balancing/understand-basics/traffic-steering/steering-policies/geo-steering/){: external}.